TS132 | 1.5 days

 Prerequisites

-No experience of fatigue risk management is required.
-Ideally you have an understanding of Safety Management System (SMS) principles (for example you have attended TS02: Practical application of SMS).
+No experience in fatigue risk management is required.
+Ideally, you will have an understanding of Safety Management System (SMS) principles (for example, you have attended TS02: Practical application of SMS).
 However, this is not mandatory.

 Course details

-Course format: This training is an overview course and is a blend of taught sessions, facilitated discussions and group exercises and is aimed at individuals who will become responsible for implementing or developing Fatigue Risk Management.
+Course format: This training is an overview course, and is a blend of taught sessions, facilitated discussions and group exercises.
+It is aimed at individuals who will become responsible for implementing or developing fatigue risk management within Part-145 organisations.

 Course level: Foundation: Suitable for those with little or no prior experience who are looking to develop a fundamental understanding of the subject.